The designated person responsible for the leadership of Pupil Premium across the school is: Mrs. Natalie Wallace.

 Pupil premium is additional funding for schools from the government.
 Pupil premium is provided to help raise the attainment and achievement of disadvantaged children.
-Please see the following document for details on how this premium has been allocated within our school.

 At Potley Hill Primary School, we believe that if you get it right for disadvantaged children, you get it right for everybody.
 Our inclusive culture, with high expectations for all, ensures we maximise opportunities for every child so as to develop confident and successful learners.
 Potley Hill’s mindset is to ensure there is an expectation of accelerated progress for all.
 The culture of our school fosters strong relationships with all stakeholders of it so that we know our children and parents well.